 - (1) The question paper shall be divided into two (02) Parts viz.
-Part A and Part B. - (2) Part A shall consist of five (05) compulsory questions of two (02) marks each whereas Part - B shall consist of seven (07) questions.
+Part A and Part B. - (2) Part A shall consist of five (05) compulsory questions of two (02) marks each whereas Part B shall consist of seven (07) questions.
 The Candidate is required to attempt any four (04) questions.
 All questions carry equal marks. - (3) The prescribed syllabus includes latest amendments in the subject wherever applicable.

-This course is largely confined to Common Law system of statutory interpretation.
-This course aims to acquaint the students with basic principles of interpretation of statutes.
+This paper is largely confined to Common Law system of statutory interpretation.
+This paper aims to acquaint the students with basic principles of interpretation of statutes.
 It focuses on general and specific rules of interpretation of statutes.
 It also prescribes the guidelines on interpretation of remedial, penal and taxing statutes.
 It provides for internal and external aids for interpretation of statutes.
 It also contains the rules regulating commencement, operation and repeal of statutes.
 It prescribes the principles for interpretation of Constitutional document also.

-Different Parts of Statutes; Classification of Statutes; Interpretation and Construction; Literal Interpretation; Mischief Rule; The Golden Rule; Harmonious Construction; Statute Should be Read as a Whole; Construction Ut Res Magis Valeat Quam Pereat; Identieal Expressions To Have Same Meaning; Construction Noscitur-A-Sociis; Construction Ejusdem Generis;
+Different Parts of Statutes; Classification of Statutes; Interpretation and Construction; Literal Interpretation; Mischief Rule; The Golden Rule; Harmonious Construction; Statute Should be Read as a Whole; Construction Ut Res Magis Valeat Quam Pereat; Identical Expressions to have same meaning; Construction Noscitur-a-Sociis; Construction Ejusdem Generis;

-ConstructionExpressioUniusEstExclusioAlterius;ContemporaneaExpositioEst Optima Et Fortissima in Lege; Casus Omissus; Reddendo Singula Singulis; Delegatus Non Potest Delegare; Beneficial Construction; Strict Construction of Penal Statutes; Strict Construction of Fiscal (Taxing) Statutes; Interpretation of Statutes in Pari Materia; Interpretation of Amending Statutes; Interpretation of Amending Statutes; Interpretation of Consolidating
+Construction Expressio Unius Est Exclusio Alterius; Contemporanea Expositio Est Optima Et Fortissima in Lege; Casus Omissus; Reddendo Singula Singulis; Delegatus Non Potest Delegare; Beneficial Construction; Strict Construction of Penal Statutes; Strict Construction of Fiscal (Taxing) Statutes; Interpretation of Statutes in Pari Materia; Interpretation of

-Statutes; Interpretation of Codifying Statutes; Mandatory and Directory Enactments; Conjunctive and Disjunctive Enactments;
+Amending Statutes; Interpretation of Amending Statutes; Interpretation of Consolidating Statutes; Interpretation of Codifying Statutes; Mandatory and Directory Enactments; Conjunctive and Disjunctive Enactments;